Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 > **Get Vibration Effect** - Called by a [FingertipCollider](#fingertipcollider) to decide what vibration effect to play.

 #### MaestroLeapPawn
 Leap VR pawn set up to use Maestro components for each hand.
 An example of how to use the Maestro with a driven skeletal mesh.
+Also spawns a widget to show BLE connectivity.
 > **Left Component** - [MaestroComponent](#maestrocomponent) spawned on the left Leap hand.
 >
 > **Right Component** - [MaestroComponent](#maestrocomponent) spawned on the right Leap hand.